ianlumiere/PracticeProblems/sql/sql_notes.md

 	salary_rank = 2;
 ```

-## CASE Statements
+## CASE WHEN Statements

-The CASE statement goes through conditions and returns a value when the first condition is met (like an if-then-else statement).
+The CASE WHEN statement goes through conditions and returns a value when the first condition is met (like an if-then-else statement).
 So, once a condition is true, it will stop reading and return the result.
 If no conditions are true, it returns the value in the ELSE clause.
 If there is no ELSE part and no conditions are true, it returns NULL.

 ```
 SELECT